 '''

-Every path from an ancestor of x to a descendant leaf of the second the second black mades.
-Which have the second second the second sec
+Every path from an ancestor of x to a descendant leaf or

 '''

 '''

-changes the million of black houses, black negrit property
+changes the number of black nodes.
+Black height properties

 '''

-- ▶ Parent and child of x were red; two adjacent red vertices - If you delete the root, the root may now be red. - Every path from an ancestor of x to a descendant leaf of x changes the number of black nodes.
+- ▶ Parent and child of x were red; two adjacent red vertices - ▶ If you delete the root, the root may now be red. - Every path from an ancestor of x to a descendant leaf of x changes the number of black nodes.
 Black height property might be violated.